 There is statistical evidence that people today spend more time away from other people than they used to; social media can be partially to blame.
-Where friends used to get together more regularly to catch up and share news, now you can simply scroll through your friend’s Facebook feed and get a sense of what they have been doing.
+Friends used to get together more regularly to catch up and share news; now, you can scroll through your friend’s Facebook feed and get a sense of what they have been doing.
 However, there is a good chance that they miss you too, and they are just not saying it.
-All around the world, people feel lonely on a regular basis, but don’t let their emotions show.
+All around the world, people feel lonely regularly but don’t let their emotions show.

 First, it is essential to know the difference between feeling lonely and being isolated.
 Loneliness is a physical emotion that makes you feel sad.
 It is often triggered by memory and often something sad that occurred in your past, even if you don’t necessarily remember what took place.

 Isolation is physically being away from others.
 Whether you live in the country or on the outskirts of a large city, isolation is a self-created feeling.
 If you don’t want to be isolated, then get out where there are people!